Connect with us

 The prison now touts a philosophy of moral rehabilitation, though it continues to come under fire for involuntary servitude.
 The tour brings visitors to the present-day with a tour of the crop fields, where prisoners grow the food they eat.

 American Queen passenger Jennifer White Fischer felt she left the tour with a more nuanced understanding of the criminal justice system.
-But then, she said tour guides at the nearby Louisiana State Rural Museum raised critical questions about Angola she hadn’t considered.
+But then, she said tour guides at the nearby Louisiana State University Rural Life Museum raised critical questions about Angola she hadn’t considered.

 As someone who discovered her love of history later in life, and recently wrote a book about her travels, she prioritizes the educational excursions on her tours.